 - They whinge and complain and cry when you do brush and it upsets you too much

 - The tantrum and upset that Daddy brushes more softly and doesn’t hurt as much.
-Bloody Daddy !
+Damn that Daddy !
 Where is he right now when we are in the middle of getting ready for school or bed routine.

 When any one of those happens, I put brushing off, who cares, thats my little feral child and I haven’t got the energy or emotional strength to deal with that head of hair and those screams, protests or fights at the moment.